mliezun/bierecode/docs/better-auth.md

 ## Client Usage

 `src/lib/auth-client.ts` exposes a SolidJS auth client.
-Components can call `authClient.signIn.email` or `authClient.useSession` to manage user sessions.
+Components can call `authClient.signIn.magicLink` or start an OAuth flow with `authClient.signIn.genericOAuth` to manage user sessions.
+The `useSession` hook keeps the UI in sync with the current session state.

 The admin page (`/admin`) now checks for a valid session before displaying the form.
 Unauthenticated users are redirected to `/login`.
-Users without an account can visit `/register` to create one.
+Users without an account can request a magic link at `/register` which both creates an account and signs them in when they click the link.

 All `/api/auth/*` requests are handled by `functions/api/auth/[[path]].ts`, which forwards the incoming request to the Better Auth handler.